jamiejamiebobamie/pegaFlashcards/notes.md

 What are two consequences of exposing columns for reporting?
 (Choose two.)
 	Backward chaining declare expressions cannot use exposed properties.
 	Tables require additional space due to additional columns.
-Timesheets require the following approvals:
-	> Regular 40 hours -> Supervisor of employee
-	> Any overtime -> Manager of Supervisor
-	> Worked on weekend -> VP Finance
-	> Negative time-off balance -> HR Director
+Timesheets require the following approvals: Regular 40 hours -> Supervisor of employee Any overtime -> Manager of Supervisor Worked on weekend -> VP Finance Negative time-off balance -> HR Director.
 Which two conditions require an authority matrix?
 (Choose two.)
 		Negative time-off balance -> HR Director
 		Worked on weekend -> VP Finance
 A service receives a request to assign an office to a new employee.
 The service rejects the username and/or password provided.
 What type of fault condition do you configure to return an appropriate response?